Novros/reactiveworld-pages/_posts/2018-03-18-Observable-transformation.md

 ```

 ### Window
-Window function is similar to buffer function, but instead of emitting groupie items, it will emit new Observable and emit *n* items into that observable and then emit a complete event.
-When an error occurs during emitting, it will be propagated to emitted Observable and stops observable to emit another items.
+Window function is similar to buffer function, but instead of emitting group of items, it will emit new Observable with *n* items and then that Observable will emit items and complete event.
+When an error occurs during emitting, it will be propagated to emitted Observable and stops source observable (window Observable) to emit nexts items.

 #### Example
 ``` java